sanjaysikder/Generate-PDF-and-Email-It-with-Attachment-from-HTML-Report-PL-SQL-Dynamic-Content-in-Oracle-APEX/README.md

-# 📄 Generate PDF from HTML Report (PL/SQL Dynamic Content) and Email It with Attachment in Oracle APEX Using a JavaScript Library
+# 📄 Generate-PDF-and-Email-It-with-Attachment-from-HTML-Report-PL-SQL-Dynamic-Content-in-Oracle-APEX

-This guide helps you integrate a **"Download Word"** feature in your Oracle APEX application using html2pdf.js.
+This guide helps you integrate a **"Generate PDF and Email it with Attachment"** feature in your Oracle APEX application using html2pdf.js.

 ---